dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-overview.md

 - Pulling your application images from a private registry, reference the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
 - Using Azure Container Registry with Azure Kubernetes Service, reference the [AKS documentation](https://docs.microsoft.com/azure/aks/cluster-container-registry-integration).

-## Stopping the cluster in development

-In some Kubernetes clustering environments, the cluster can be stopped and then restarted to save on costs.
-For example, the app pods start before the Dapr sidecar injector pod runs, so no sidecars are injected to the apps.
-Since Kubernetes doesn't enable you to define dependencies, an operator performs a Kubernetes app rollout command on the apps to restart the pods after the sidecar injector pod is running.

-{{% alert title="Note" color="primary" %}}
-Typically, this is *not* done in production, as the cluster is always running.
-{{% /alert %}}

 ## Tutorials

 [Work through the Hello Kubernetes tutorial](https://github.com/dapr/quickstarts/tree/master/tutorials/hello-kubernetes) to learn more about getting started with Dapr on your Kubernetes cluster.